George M. Cohan: A Biography

 This event marked a turning point for George.
 It taught him that emotions could be dangerous.
 From this point forward, he usually kept his deepest emotions to himself, or channeled them into his plays and songs.
 In his vast archive at the Museum of the City of New York, there are no personal letters or written recollections of his feelings -- save for one scribbled poem deriding Hollywood film makers.
 There would be one time in later years that Cohan would let anger get the better of him in a public dispute, and the results would confirm his worst fears about the price of emotional expression.

-Vaudeville star May Irwin made Cohan's bouncy "Hot Tamale Alley" a favorite, and other vaudevillians sang Cohan's hit "You're the Warmest Baby in the Bunch."
+Vaudeville star May Irwin made Cohan's bouncy "Hot Tamale Alley" (which is heard very briefly in Yankee Doodle Dandy) an audience favorite, and other vaudevillians sang Cohan's hit "You're the Warmest Baby in the Bunch."
 At the same time, performers in search of fresh material were after George to write new skits and one act plays.
 This was enough to make Jerry recognize his son's talents.
-Sometime around 1895, he put George in charge of the family act.
-While it must have been difficult for a veteran entertainer to defer to a teenager, it was a brilliant idea.
+Sometime around 1895, he put 19 year old George in charge of the family act.
+While it must have been difficult for a veteran entertainer to defer to a teenager, it proved to be a brilliant decision.
 Josie happily gave up solo performing, and the reunited family act began its ascent to stardom.

 The Four + Ethel